-In this post we will learn how to build 3 simple function generator circuits using a single IC 4049, for generating accurate square waves, triangle waves, and sinewaves through easy switch operations.
+In this post we will learn how to build 10 simple yet useful function generator circuits using IC 4049, IC 8038, IC 741, IC 7400, transistors, UJTs etc. for generating accurate square waves, triangle waves, and sinewaves through easy switch operations.

 Using only one low-cost CMOS IC 4049 and a handful of separate modules, it is easy to create a robust function generator that will provide a range of three waveforms around and beyond the audio spectrum.